trethore/java-chromium-embedded-framework/README.md

 * Follow the style of existing JCEF source files.
 In general JCEF uses the [Chromium coding style](http://www.chromium.org/developers/coding-style).
 * Include new or modified unit tests as appropriate to the functionality.
 * Not include unnecessary or unrelated changes.

+# Upstream / Acknowledgments

+This fork is based on the upstream JCEF project maintained at https://github.com/chromiumembedded/java-cef and the Chromium Embedded Framework (CEF) project (https://bitbucket.org/chromiumembedded/cef/).
+Huge thanks to the upstream maintainers and contributors for their work.
+Pull requests and issues for this fork should be filed at https://github.com/trethore/java-chromium-embedded-framework.